PatrickFis/Azure-Study-Notes/Azure Developer/Azure Functions.md

 - The file is generated automatically from annotations in code for compiled languages.
 Scripting languages do not have this benefit and the dev will need to provide this file.
 - The runtime uses this file to determine the events to monitor, how to pass data to the function, and how to return data from a function execution.
 - Bindings require the following properties:
-  - type: A string representing the name of the binding
+  - type: A string representing the type of the binding (example: httpTrigger, table, etc.)
   - direction: A string indicating whether the binding is for receiving data into the function or returning data from the function (in or out are examples of direction)
   - name: A string that is used for the bound data in the function
 - Example file: